 Paramedics rushed to the scene and transported the injured worker to a local trauma center, where he remains hospitalized.

 Investigators from the Occupational Safety and Health Administration have been called to the scene to determine what may have caused the accident and if it could have been prevented.

-The Waterbury Personal Injury Attorneys with Carter Mario Injury Lawyers recognize the dangers many workers face each day on the job.
-The firm may be able to help if your have been injured in a workplace accident that occurred at no fault of your own.
+The Waterbury Personal Injury Attorneys with Carter Mario Law Firm recognizes the dangers many workers face each day on the job.
+The firm may be able to help if you have been injured in a workplace accident that occurred at no fault of your own.